Afro–Puerto Ricans: African influence in Puerto Rican culture

 The descendants of the former slaves became instrumental in the development of Puerto Rico's political, economic and cultural structure.
 They overcame many obstacles and have contributed to the island's entertainment, sports, literature and scientific institutions.
 Their contributions and heritage can still be felt today in Puerto Rico's art, music, cuisine, and religious beliefs in everyday life.
 In Puerto Rico, March 22 is known as "Abolition Day" and it is a holiday celebrated by those who live in the island.
 The Spanish's limited focus on assimilating the black population, and maroon communities established from slave plantations, contributed to the majority African influence in black Puerto Rican culture.
 High amounts of interracial marriage and reproducing, since the 1500s, is the reason why the majority of Puerto Ricans are mixed-race European, African, Taino, but only a small number are of predominant or full African ancestry.

 The first black people in the island came alongside European colonists as workers from Spain and Portugal known as Ladinos.
 During the 1500s, the slaves that Spain imported to Puerto Rico and most of its other colonies, were mainly from the Upper Guinea region.
 However, in the 1600s and 1700s, Spain imported large numbers of slaves from Lower Guinea and the Congo.
-According to various DNA studies, majority of the African ancestry among black and mixed-race Puerto Ricans comes from a few tribes such as the Wolof, Mandinka, Dahomey, Yoruba, Igbo, and Congolese, correlating to the modern-day countries of Senegal, Mali, Benin, Nigeria, and Angola.
+According to various DNA studies, majority of the African ancestry among black and mixed-race Puerto Ricans comes from a number of ethnic groups forcibly brought to Cuba.
+These include the Wolof, Mandinka, Fon-Dahomey, Fang, Bubi, Yoruba, Igbo, and Bakongo.
+Correlating to the modern-day countries of Senegal, Mali, Benin, Equatorial Guinea, Nigeria, and Angola.
 Slaves came from all parts of the western coast of Africa, from Senegal to Angola.
 The Yoruba and Congolese made the most notable impacts to Puerto Rican culture.
 There's been evidence of intercolonial migration between Puerto Rico and its neighbors during the 1700s and 1800s, which consisted of migration of free blacks and purchases of slaves from neighboring islands.

 Language

-Many African slaves imported to Cuba and Puerto Rico spoke "Bozal" Spanish, a Creole language that was Spanish-based, with Congolese and Portuguese influence.
+Many African slaves imported to Cuba, Dominican Republic and Puerto Rico spoke "Bozal" Spanish, a Creole language that was Spanish-based, with Congolese and Portuguese influence.
 Although Bozal Spanish became extinct in the nineteenth century, the African influence in the Spanish spoken in the island is still evident in the many Kongo words that have become a permanent part of Puerto Rican Spanish.